Online Writing: Learning Basic HTML

 Most Important HTML Tags for Writers

-Let’s say that I want to point my reader to the Wikipedia webpage where the history of HTML is explained.
-The URL for that page is http://en.wikipedia.org/wiki/HTML#Origins Now, the text or phrase I want to make clickable is HTML history.
-Therefore, my HTML code will appear like this:
+Let’s say that I want to point my reader to a webpage that gives tips on editing or proofreading.
+The URL for that page is http://simplysubtle.wordpress.com/2011/06/17/practical-tips-editing-your-own-writing/.
+Now, the text or phrase I want to make clickable is how to edit your own writing.
+Thus, my HTML code will appear like this:

 Add structure to your writing presentation using the following tags:

-If you want a justified alignment, insert the word justify between the " ".
+If you want a justified alignment, insert the word justify in between the quotation marks ( " " ).

 Use HTML Tags to Enhance Your Writing